mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 With WEBSOCKET_XHRs:

 1. Vaadin client establishes the websocket connection but sends nothing, waiting for server to send something.
-2. Proxy kills the connection after 2 minutes.
+2. The TCP connection dies spuriously and starts acting as `/dev/null`.
 3. Vaadin Server sends a push UIDL message over Websocket connection.
    The connection is broken and so the message gets lost.
 4. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.